 Can reverse positioning be used in b2b marketing?

 It’s true that reverse positioning sounds like it’s geared more toward b2c companies, but this strategy holds value for b2b as well.
 B2B marketers can focus more on building brand loyalty and encouraging prospects and customers to continue to support their brand.
 Regardless of whether your company is b2b or b2c—or the industry you are in—your company has brand values and specific branding challenges to overcome.
 It's important to ensure that those values are maintained as you work on developing a personal identity and character for your brand.

 Additionally, larger b2b companies may find themselves using reverse positioning strategies along with their supply chain management.
 In other words, a b2b business would approach a supplier (or manufacturer) with their specific needs, instead of the other way around.
 This concept is especially helpful for companies that practice the inbound methodology since it deviates from the “cold-calling approach” to marketing and embraces customer relationship management.

 Reverse positioning is a unique, if not difficult to implement, marketing and branding strategy that your company may consider trying.
 It can be intimidating, given how unconventional it is, but some of the core principles—such as a stronger focus on your customers and what they are actively looking for—can be helpful to know!

-For more marketing and branding insights, you can check out thinkdm2’s blog.
+For more marketing and branding insights, you can check out thinkdm2’s blog or follow us on LinkedIn below.
 Thinkdm2 is a New Jersey digital marketing and branding agency that has experience working in the professional services and technology industries.